Proper diet is the key to prevention of almost all joint problems and it is equally important for regeneration of the knee, hip and spine cartilage.

 Natural Remedy for Cartilage Regeneration – Gelatin

-It is a supplement to many salads and desserts, and besides being easy to prepare, the gelatin has one advantage – it is an excellent natural remedy for knee joint regeneration and other joints as well.
-Namely, several studies have shown that the consumption of this supplement can significantly help in regeneration of the cartilage.
+It is a supplement to many salads and desserts, and besides being easy to prepare, gelatin has one advantage – it is an excellent natural remedy for knee joint regeneration and other joints as well.
+Namely, several studies have shown that the consumption of this supplement can significantly help in the regeneration of the cartilage.